core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 7. If a traditional observation to the target resource is ongoing, the client MAY silently cancel it without notifying the server.

+In addition to 'tpi_server', further elements of the 'tp_info' array can convey a CRI.
+The client MUST treat any CRI within the 'tp_info' array as invalid if the 'authority' component is a host-name that, when resolved, indicates multiple transports.
+As a possible way to verify if that is the case, the client can rely on DNS resolution (e.g., as defined in {{I-D.ietf-core-dns-over-coap}}).

-If any of the expected fields in the informative response are not present or malformed, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
+If any of the expected fields in the informative response are absent, malformed, or invalid, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.

 {{appendix-different-sources}} describes possible alternative ways for clients to retrieve the phantom registration request and other information related to a group observation.